 The Pier Area: Three different piers, including separate ones for cruise ships and the "Caribe Queen," the island ferry that runs between St. Kitts and Charlestown, the capital of Nevis.
 Friday and Saturday are particularly good times to be at the pier, when the colorful produce and vegetable market is in session.
 The terminal area at port Zante has restaurants, shops, and cafes, and it's about a 10-minute stroll into downtown Basseterre also called "The Circus".

-The pier is capable of handling two large cruise ships at once.
-If more than two ships are calling, the other ships will either use the cargo port or tender passengers ashore.
+As of 2020 the pier is capable of handling four large cruise ships at once.
+If more than four ships are calling, the other ships will either use the cargo port or tender passengers ashore.

 Printable map to take along.

 An hour's easy walk will show you the highlights of Basseterre, the capital of St. Kitts with about 15,000 inhabitants.
 Basseterre is ideal for exploring on foot since everything is laid out in square blocks.

 Basseterre has been the British capital of St. Kitts since 1727, though it was part of the French sector when the two nations both held the island.

 The name Basseterre in French means "low land," which most of the commercial district certainly is; it has been flooded several times.